×

 When we asked people what advice they would give someone preparing to move to Tortola, they said:

 "Tortola is the largest and most populated of the British Virgin Islands, known for its beautiful beaches, lush mountains, and crystal-clear waters.
 English is the official language, but you may hear locals speaking a Creole dialect.
 The currency used is the US dollar, so there's no need to worry about exchange rates if you're coming from the United States.
 The cost of living is relatively high, especially for housing and groceries, due to the fact that most goods are imported.
 It's important to note that Tortola is a tax haven, meaning there are no capital gains, inheritance or corporation taxes.
 The climate is tropical, with temperatures remaining fairly consistent year-round, but be prepared for hurricane season which typically runs from June to November.
 Driving is on the left side of the road, and the terrain can be quite hilly and winding.
 Public transportation is limited, so having a car is almost a necessity.
 Healthcare facilities are limited and serious medical conditions may require evacuation to another island or the mainland.
 It's recommended to have comprehensive health insurance that covers medical evacuation.
 The island is relatively safe, but like anywhere, petty crime can occur, so it's important to take standard precautions.
 The pace of life is slower and more relaxed than in many Western countries, which can be a big adjustment.
 The local cuisine is a blend of African, European, and Indian influences, with seafood being a prominent feature.
-Finally, Tortola is a popular destination for sailing and yachting, with many opportunities to rent or charter boats," remarked one expat living in Tortola, the British Virgin Islands.
+Finally, Tortola is a popular destination for sailing and yachting, with many opportunities to rent or charter boats," commented one expat who made the move to Tortola.

 What is a typical expat home or apartment like in Tortola?

 "A typical expat home or apartment in Tortola, British Virgin Islands, is often located in a serene and picturesque environment, offering breathtaking views of the Caribbean Sea.
 These homes are usually designed to blend with the tropical surroundings, featuring open floor plans that allow for natural light and ventilation.
 The architecture often reflects a mix of Caribbean and British influences, with bright colors and wooden accents.
 Most homes have spacious living areas, modern kitchens, and comfortable bedrooms.
 They are often equipped with air conditioning, given the tropical climate of the region.
 Outdoor living is a significant aspect of life in Tortola, so many homes have large balconies, patios, or terraces, often with a private pool or direct beach access.
 The interiors are typically furnished with a blend of contemporary and traditional Caribbean decor.
 High-speed internet and satellite TV are common amenities, considering the needs of expats.
 Many expat homes are located within gated communities, providing additional security.
 These communities often come with shared amenities like a communal pool, gym, tennis courts, and sometimes even a private beach.
 Despite the luxurious features, it's important to note that living in Tortola can come with challenges.
 Power outages can be common, and water is often collected in cisterns, so conservation is necessary.
-Overall, a typical expat home in Tortola offers a comfortable and luxurious lifestyle, with a strong connection to the island's natural beauty and relaxed pace of life," explained one expat living in Tortola, the British Virgin Islands.
+Overall, a typical expat home in Tortola offers a comfortable and luxurious lifestyle, with a strong connection to the island's natural beauty and relaxed pace of life," said one expat who made the move to Tortola.

 What is the average cost of housing in Tortola?